World-of-Workflows/WorkflowsUniversity/docs/03_navigation/navigation.md

 ### Account

-This shows the information on your account, license key and more.
+This tile is available in Personal Edition.
+It shows the information on your account, license key and more.